Frolotey1/CU/README.md

 - 🇬🇧 **English** → [READMEEnglish.md](./READMEEnglish.md)

 # Contacts
-IF you want to offer the improvements for this project, you can find me in:
+If you want to offer the improvements for this project, you can find me in:
 - [Telegram](@fr1zb3e)
 - [Habr](https://habr.com/ru/users/fr1zb3e/)